The Best Free Chinese Audiobooks for Kids on Ximalaya 喜马拉雅

 - 甜甜阿姨讲故事 (Sweet Auntie reads stories)

-艾玛老师 is probably the favorite of my kids.
-My 24-month-old son will actually ask for her by name!
-Although most of these narrators are female, I have also included male storytellers since my kids have never met any guys that speak Chinese!
-Please note that some of these narrators do have children involved, but the adult – not the child – is reading.
+Some of these narrators do have children involved, but the adult – not the child – is reading.
 In any case, my daughter likes to hear the adult making brief small talk with the featured child!

-- 棕色的熊、棕色的熊，你在看什么 (Brown Bear, Brown Bear What Do You See?)
+- 棕色的熊、棕色的熊，你在看什么 (Brown Bear, Brown Bear What Do You See?) – 1 track

-- 猜猜我有多爱你 (Guess How Much I Love You)
+- 猜猜我有多爱你 (Guess How Much I Love You) – 1 track

 - 花格子大象艾玛 (Elmer the Elephant Series) – 11 tracks